 - Click Start -> All Programs -> DVD MovieFactory for TOSHIBA -> DVD MovieFactory Launcher to launch DVD MovieFactory. - 2.
-Insert a DVD-R, DVD+R, DVD-RW or DVD+RW disc in Burner. - Click Create Video Disc -> New Project and choose your Project format. - Add source from HDD by click Add Video files button to invoke browser dialog box. - 5.
-Choose the source video and then go to Next page to apply Menu. - After choose the menu template, click the Next button to go to Output Page. - 7.
+Insert a DVD-R, DVD+R, DVD-RW or DVD+RW disc in Burner. - Click Create Video Disc -> New Project and choose your Project format. - Add source from HD Disk by clicking Add Video files button to invoke browser dialog box. - 5.
+Choose the source video and then go to Next page to apply Menu. - After choosing the menu template, click the Next button to go to the Output Page. - 7.
 Choose the output type and then click the Burn button.

-How to make a Blu-ray disc Movie
+How to make a Blu-ray Disc Movie